xmos/fwk_io/doc/programming_guide/reference/i2s/i2s.rst

    #include <i2s.h>

-TDM is a protocol between two devices similar where one is the *master* and one is the *slave* which determines which side drives the clock lines.
+TDM is a protocol between two devices similar to |I2S| where one is the *master* and one is the *slave* which determines who drives the clock lines.
 The protocol is made up of four signals shown in :ref:`tdm_wire_table`.

 .. _tdm_wire_table: